Creighton coach apologizes for ‘plantation’ comments that left assistant coach ‘deeply hurt’

-“While there remains work to be done and trust to earn back, I appreciate our student-athletes’ honesty and will maintain an open dialogue as we grow and learn together.”

-McDermott said he made his comments Saturday after his 17-6 Bluejays suffered “an emotionally tough loss on the road” at Xavier.
+McDermott said he made his comments Saturday after his 17-6 Bluejays suffered “an emotionally tough loss on the road” to Xavier.
 “I addressed our student-athletes and staff in the postgame locker room,” he said, “and used a terrible inappropriate analogy in making a point about staying together as a team despite the loss.”

 McDermott claimed that he had “never used that analogy” before and that “it is not indicative of who I am as a person or as a coach.”

-“Guys, we got to stick together.
+McDermott quoted his comments as follows: “Guys, we got to stick together.
 We need both feet in.
 I need everybody to stay on the plantation.
 I can’t have anybody leave the plantation.”

-In a separate statement Tuesday evening, Creighton University described the language McDermott used as “deplorable” and said it was “inconsistent with the university’s values and commitment to creating a welcoming and inclusive environment.”
+In a separate statement Tuesday, Creighton described the language McDermott used as “deplorable” and said it was “inconsistent with the university’s values and commitment to creating a welcoming and inclusive environment.”

 “While an apology is a start,” the school said, “and while we believe this was out of character for Coach McDermott, in no way does it diminish the fact that his remark was hurtful to many and has absolutely no place in the Creighton community.
 We have offered our full and unconditional support to those affected by his words.”